Vlad421/BillManager/README.md

 Make sure you have the necessary environment variables set up, such as `JAVA_HOME`, `ANDROID_HOME`, and that the Android Debug Bridge (`adb`) is accessible from the command line.

-## Usage
-Here are some basic usage instructions:

-1. **Adding Income:** Navigate to the 'Income' section and click 'Add Income'.
-Fill in the details and save.
-2. **Recording Expenses:** Go to the 'Expenses' section, click 'Add Expense', enter the necessary details, and save.
-3. **Setting Budgets:** Head to the 'Budget' section, set your budget limits for different categories, and save.
-4. **Viewing Reports:** Visit the 'Reports' section to view detailed insights and analytics on your spending and income.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.